 When I was young, I used to brag about being able to talk anyone in to hiring me (even if they weren’t looking to hire anyone).
 Ah, the good old days when you could point in a direction, claim that a particular job would be yours and get it.
-It seemed that any career was attainable with just a little persuasion.

 The economy tanked, the jobs dried up and being overly picky wasn’t an option any more.
 The goal became to get a job, any job.
 Along the way I lost sight of one important factor.
 A job, any job is not valuable if it makes you miserable.
 I am a born salesperson.
 It runs in my family.
 I know what employers want to hear and I am good at selling them on my skills.

 When I began writing this blog, a slow transformation began to take shape.
 I heard my voice louder than I have in a long time.
 Through my writing, I slowly saw what is of most importance to me.
 What I’ll tolerate and what I won’t put up with anymore.
 I realized how I want to live my life and what I want to surround myself with more than ever.

 So I started thinking about all of the articles out there on how to land a job.
 There are articles on what to say and what to avoid in an interview.
 There are so many pieces of advice floating around regarding how to tweak your honesty to get someone to hire you.
 With all of these seemingly helpful pieces of advice it is apparent how easily it is to lose sight of who you are, what works for you and how to trust the bells ringing in your head when you know deep down that a job is honestly not a good fit.

 I went to an interview today.
 I must admit that we are in desperate need of an extra salary to balance out our bills.
 Keeping in mind where my head was at when I went into the interview, I heard the little voice that said this wasn’t the right job, but I pushed it aside.